JPauldo/gen-my-readme/sample/README.md

 ![Alt Text for Placeholder](https://via.placeholder.com/150)

-## License

-[Insert License Info Here]

 ## Tests

 If you would like to run tests for this repo, please run the following command(s):
 ```
+npm test
 ```

 ## How to Contribute

-If you would like to contribute, feel free to reach out to me at [alias@email.com](mailto:alias@email.com).
+If you would like to contribute, feel free to reach out to me at [jdpauldo94@gmail.com](mailto:jdpauldo94@gmail.com).

-If you like what you see here, please feel free to checkout my other work on [my Github page](https://github.com/).
+If you like what you see here, please feel free to checkout my other work on [my Github page](https://github.com/JPauldo).